Nicola-Taddei/PhilippePetit/README.md

 # TwoWheel
-Schematics, calculations and code for a two wheel self balancing robot
+Schematics, calculations and code for a two wheels self balancing robot